gavinkendall/autoscreen/readme.txt

-screens.xml                   Setup screens to capture on the user's computer triggers.xml                  Setup triggers to control the application's behavior screenshots.xml               List the screenshots that have been captured by the application
+screens.xml                   Setup screens to capture on the user's computer triggers.xml                  Setup triggers to control the application's behavior screenshots.xml               List the screenshots that have been captured by the application tags.xml                      Setup tags to use in a macro for customizing filenames

 You can use a network path (rather than a local system path).
 For example, if you have a server named "SKYWALKER" and it's accessible by Auto Screen Capture running from a user's computer you